You at 9 weeks pregnant

 Pelvic floor muscles

 Pelvic floor exercises will help to prevent urinary problems like incontinence later in pregnancy and after the birth.
 Pelvic floor exercises can also help with labour and recovery after birth.
-Regular light exercise like walking can also help to strengthen your pelvic floor muscles.
+Regular exercise like walking can also help to strengthen your pelvic floor muscles.

 Your baby when you’re 9 weeks pregnant